sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 #### 2.3.1.
 Summary <!-- omit in toc -->

 The strategy looks at enabling IT Product changes without the burden of having lines of business go through a project lifecycle.
-It is currently expected that a Product Owner would be managing the priorities for an IT Product backlog that a DevOps team (with the Product Manager) execute.
+It is currently expected that a Product Owner would be managing the priorities for an IT Product backlog that a DevOps team (with the Product Manager) executes.

 However, if the Product Owner is from the line of business, it will make timely management of technical debt challenging due to its technical nature (that a line of business would not see or be expected to comprehend).